AllenOliver/Buzz/README.md

 # Buzz
-A Godot 4 Plugin for haptics and vibrations
+A Godot 4 Plugin for haptics and vibrations.